 With over thirty percent of its plant life endemic to the archipelago, Socotra is the Galapagos of Arabia.
 This two week trip explores the entire island and includes a week-long trek by foot and camel to traditional villages, across deep canyons, and through fertile valleys.

+Socotra is located in the Indian Ocean, and is closer to Somalia than to Mainland Yemen, having broken off from the Arabian Peninsula some 80 million years ago.
 This isolation allowed Socotra to develop some of the most unique plant life on the planet; over thirty percent of the island’s plant species are endemic and found nowhere else on Earth.
-Socotra is a remarkable destination for camping, exploring, hiking, and immersing oneself in a natural world like no other.

 One of Socotra’s best features is how little infrastructure exists on this remarkable island.
 You should be prepared for camping, hiking, and swimming all largely off-grid.
 We’ve developed the ultimate packing and preparation list to get you ready for a journey to Socotra.